 Once the surface has been sufficiently cleaned, rinse the brush or cloth to remove any soap mixture.

-Homemade cleaning solutions for aluminum are easy to make, and they’re an effective way of cleaning your aluminum items.
+DIY cleaning solutions for aluminum are easy to make, and they’re an effective way to clean the food production equipment items in your commercial bakery or restaurant.

 - Simply combine 1 tablespoon white vinegar with 2 cups of warm water.
 You can scale this solution if you need a larger volume of cleaning solution.